 Keeping you safe and free from infection is important to our staff.
 You can play a very important role in your health by preparing your body for surgery before you arrive at the hospital.
-To do this you will need mupirocin ointment and chlorhexidine gluconate (CHG) soap.
-Studies show that using these products can lessen your risk for an infection after surgery.
+To do this you will need chlorhexidine gluconate (CHG) soap.
+Studies show that using this product can lessen your risk for an infection after surgery.